Updated on

 AIR OPTIX for Astigmatism contacts can only be worn for extended wear (24 hours, including while you sleep) if directed by your eye doctor.

 *Important Safety Information: Not all patients can wear the lenses for extended wear.
 Approximately 80% of patients are able to wear the contacts during the day and at night.
-Always follow the eye care professional’s recommended lens wear, care and replacement schedule.
+Always follow the eye care professional’s recommended lens wear, care, and replacement schedule.
 Overnight wear of contact lenses has been shown to increase the risk of certain serious contact lens–related complications.
 See more AIR OPTIX Safety Information.

-PureVision2 Multi-Focal For Presbyopia are visibility tinted contact lenses.
+PureVision2 Multi-Focal For Presbyopia are visibility-tinted contact lenses.
 They are approved for daily wear or extended wear from 1 to 30 days.

-Not everyone is a good candidate for continuous wear lenses.
+Remember that not everyone is a good candidate for continuous wear lenses.
 Only a qualified eye doctor can tell you if you are eligible to wear these contact lenses.

 Extended wear contact lenses can offer many advantages to those who use contacts.